devfrankkim/devfrankkim/README.md

 __Right now:__

 * `Project`: Using React and TypeScript
-* `Code Mentoring`: Hosting monthly global webinars on Web Development and problem solving skills.
-(Mostly HTML & CSS)
+* `Code Mentoring`: Hosting monthly global webinars on Web Development (mostly HTML & CSS)  and problem solving skills.

 __Focusing on:__